This post contains affiliate links.

 Cornbread

-Okay, now we are really getting non-standard.
+Okay, now we are really getting non-standard, and we warned you in the introduction to use hearty bread…and this is anything but that.
 The sweet taste of cornbread goes well with sharp cheeses like cheddar.
-The crumbly texture can be tricky to work with, so we like this bread in a sandwich press so you don’t risk the bread breaking as it may when you flip it when cooked in a pan.
+The crumbly texture can be tricky to work with, so we like this bread in a sandwich press so you donโt risk the bread breaking as it may when you flip it when cooked in a pan.
 Add some diced jalapenos or green chilies to the sandwich for a spicy twist.
+Try serving it for lunch with this award-winning taco soup.

 Naan Bread

-Naan bread is a type of Indian flatbread that’s soft and chewy.
-Spread some garlic butter on the naan before adding the cheese for a flavorful grilled cheese sandwich.
+Naan bread is a soft and chewy Indian flatbread.
+Spread some garlic butter on the naan before adding cheddar cheese and perhaps a slice of tomato for a flavorful grilled cheese sandwich.
+This usually isnโt the sandwich you want to make for the kids, but adults always seem to like it.

 Pretzel Bread

 Pretzel rolls are great for burgers, but also with grilled cheese.
-The salty bread’s chewy texture pairs well with creamy cheeses like brie or camembert.
+Obviously, we arenโt talking about the pretzel shown in the photo, but a thick brochen-style roll.
+The breadโs salty chewy texture pairs well with creamy cheeses like brie or camembert.
 Add some sliced ham or turkey to the sandwich for a classic deli-style grilled cheese.

 So what is the best bread for grilled cheese?

-Sourdough is the best bread for grilled cheese, in our experience.
-But the most commonly used type is white bread, probably because it is the most commonly stocked bread in our pantries.
+This is clearly answered by YOUR personal preference, but sourdough is the best bread for grilled cheese, in our experience.
+The most commonly used type, however, is white bread, probably because it is the most commonly stocked bread in our pantries and is so kid-friendly.

-We know these 15 recommendations aren’t the only types of bread that work well with grilled cheese, and here at Live Eat Learn we are always experimenting to find combinations that work.
-We hope you found something you can use, and as always Happy Cooking!
+We know these 17 recommendations arenโt the only types of bread that work well with grilled cheese, and here at Live Eat Learn we are always experimenting to find combinations that work.
+Feel free to tell us your favorite in the comments section.
+We hope you found something you can use, and as always happy eating!

 Trivia Answer